Wikidata/soweego/README.md

 The best way is to [add a new catalog](https://github.com/Wikidata/soweego/wiki/Import-a-new-database).

 ## Workflow
-1. branch out of `master`;
+1. Fork this repository;
 2. follow the project structure;
 3. commit **frequently** with **clear** messages;
-4. make a pull request.
+4. send a pull request to the `master` branch of this repository.

 ## Coding
 1. **Style** - comply with **[PEP 8](https://www.python.org/dev/peps/pep-0008/)** and **[Wikimedia](https://www.mediawiki.org/wiki/Manual:Coding_conventions/Python)** conventions: